Serbia in the Eurovision Song Contest 2010: Background

-The Serbian national broadcaster, Radio Television of Serbia (RTS), broadcasts the event in Serbia and organises the selection process for the nation's entry.
-RTS confirmed their intentions to participate in the 2010 Eurovision Song Contest on 8 November 2009.
-It was reported in late November 2009 that the broadcasters were in discussions to shift their selection strategy following ongoing controversy over the Beovizija national final used since 2007 and their 2009 entry failing to qualify Serbia to the final.
-In the event that RTS internally selected the Serbian entry, the rock band Negative would represent Serbia after lead vocalist Ivana Peters stated that they would represent the nation only if a different selection method was introduced.
+As part of its duties as participating broadcaster, RTS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate in the 2010 contest on 8 November 2009.
+In late November 2009, it was reported that the broadcasters were in discussions to shift their selection strategy following ongoing controversy over the Beovizija national final used since 2007 and its 2009 entry failing to qualify to the final.
+In the event that RTS internally selected its entry, the rock band Negative would represent Serbia after lead vocalist Ivana Peters stated that they would represent the nation only if a different selection method was introduced.

 Before Eurovision

 Tri pa jedan za Oslo

-Tri pa jedan za Oslo was the national final organised by RTS in order to select the Serbian entry for the Eurovision Song Contest 2010.
+Tri pa jedan za Oslo was the national final organised by RTS in order to select its entry for the Eurovision Song Contest 2010.
 The selection was held on 13 March 2010 took place at the studios of RTS in Košutnjak, Belgrade, hosted by Maja Nikolić and broadcast on RTS 1, RTS Sat, via radio on Radio Belgrade 1 as well as streamed online via the broadcaster's website rts.rs.
 The show was also broadcast in Bosnia and Herzegovina on RTRS as well as streamed online via its website rtrs.tv.